IrishTechCommunity/irishtechcommunity.github.io/jobsfaq.md

 **Can I post if I'm a recruiter?** - Yes, but if you're a recruiter you need to be honest about it.
 We have a very watchful community, any antisocial behaviour such as hassling people or anything like that (from any member of the community) will not be tolerated.

-**Can I post an advertisment for an internship** - Yes, but we do have a preference for paid internships to be advertised.
+**Can I post an advertisment for an internship** - Yes, but only if it is a paid internships to be advertised.
 We believe in saying "an honest days work for an honest days pay".
-Be prepared to be questioned by the community if it's not paid.
+The community does not believe in unpaid internships.

 **Can I post about my recruitment event?** - No, events like that should be labled as recruiter events and then placed in the #events channel or if it's a student based recruitment (college etc.) then please post in the Students channel.